In a place that combines enduring inequalities and solutions that have shaped the world, we’ve been a constant at the leading edge of health.

 From Barbara Hepworth to Eduardo Paolozzi, we have amassed a vibrant collection for use in public and private spaces.

-In the 20th century, a flurry of collecting took place at the hospital sites, and many of the works acquired were prints from contemporary and emerging artists.
+In the 20th century , many of the works acquired were prints from contemporary and emerging artists.
 Print making in the 20th century was creative and experimental as photography was increasingly used instead of prints for reproduction.

-The prints collected were progressive, embodying the new principles of abstraction that were being developed and taught in art schools.
-In Abstraction the art does not necessarily depict recognisable scenes or objects but is made up of forms and colours that exists for their own expressive sake.
+The prints collected were progressive, embodying the new principles of abstraction developed and taught in art schools.
+In Abstraction the art does not necessarily depict recognisable scenes or objects but composes of forms and colours that exists for their own expressive sake.

-Limited records of collecting principles means we do not know why individual works or series were collected, but it is likely a combination of several factors.
-Part of St Thomas’ was damaged during the Second World War and an ambitious modern rebuild, completed in 1975, expanded and improved the North Wing of the hospital.
-It is likely many works were acquired to fit with this new aesthetic.
+Limited records of collecting principles means we do not know why individual works or series have ended up in the collection, but it is likely a combination of several factors.
+St Thomas’ was partially damaged during the Second World War and an ambitious modern rebuild, completed in 1975, expanded and improved the North Wing of the hospital.
+Therefore, it is likely collectors acquired these works to fit with this new aesthetic.

 The busy environment of the hospital with bright lights calls for more robust works rather than light sensitive watercolours or the fragile frames of older paintings.
 Contemporary prints, robustly framed and in bright colours are likely to have been viewed as a fitting solution.
-As prints are often created and collected in series’, displays of these can identify and bring cohesion to a space and fit around the needs of the area.
+Prints, often created and collected in series’, can identify and bring cohesion to a space and fit around the needs of the area.

 The works listed below are a selection of the several hundred in the collection.

 This lively picture captures the architectural details of the Hall.
 The combination of etching for the fine clear lines of the building and confidently applied aquatint renders the place immediately recognisable and full of life.